turingschool/front-end-curriculum/lessons/localization.md

 Avoid using images that include text.
 Sometimes logos are an exception, but prefer using CSS to position text over images if required.

 ### Dates, Numbers and Currencies
-Besides translating our text strings, we also need to keep other data points in mind such as dates, numbers and currencies.
+Besides translating our text strings, we also need to keep other data points in mind such as dates, numbers, and currencies.
 These are often formatted differently based on locale, and we want to make sure they read in an appropriate manner.

 ### Resources
 * [Detecting a User's Locale](http://www.mattzabriskie.com/blog/detecting-locale)